 - Third-party social plug-in content-sharing cookies.

-At Montepino, we believe that the principle of transparency must be fundamental to our relationships with our users.
-We have therefore provided the following information regarding the third-party cookies used on this website.
+At Montepino, we believe that the principle of transparency is fundamental to our relationship with the User.
+We have therefore provided the following information regarding the cookies used on this Website.

-- cpnb_cookiesSettings: this cookie is stored to check which categories of cookies are accepted or declined (e.g. in our website it’s just valid for Analytical Cookies).
+• cpnb_cookiesSettings: this cookie is stored to check which types of cookies are accepted or rejected (for example: on the Montepino Website, this is only valid for Analytical Cookies).

-- _gat: used to throttle request rate, which means that it limits the collection of data on high traffic sites.
+• _gat: used to throttle request rate, which means that it limits the collection of data on high-traffic websites.